missionpinball/mpf-docs/docs/hardware/opp/cobrapin/index.md

 --8<-- "hardware_platform.md"

-This page is under development...don't believe a word you read.

 ![image](/hardware/images/CobraPinV0_2_isoSmall.jpg)

 Features:

-:   * 24 solenoid outputs broken into 3 banks
+    * 24 solenoid outputs broken into 3 banks
     * 38 direct inputs <OR> 22 direct inputs + 8x8 switch matrix
     * Neopixel support for 512 RGB pixels (RGBW also possible but may be limited to \~460 pixels)
     * 24-50V power filter.
 Board also provides the common ground for the supplies.
     * Fuses for solenoid banks and Neopixels

 The size of the board is about 197 x 115 mm.
 Mounting holes are